msynk/CompactBinarySerializer/README.md

 Constructors: complex types must expose a public parameterless constructor.

-Reference types: nullable reference semantics apply—reference types are written with a 1-byte presence flag before the value when null is allowed.
+Reference types: nullable reference semantics apply, reference types are written with a 1-byte presence flag before the value when null is allowed.
 The root `T` in `Deserialize<T>` is still validated as non-null when `T` is a non-nullable reference type.

 ## Supported types